Free delivery on orders over £40

 Cultural Heritage & Northern Ireland Cuisine

 In Northern Ireland, Bramley apples aren't just an ingredient—they're a cultural touchstone.
-For generations, autumn has meant apple tart made with Bramleys, their sharp flavor balanced by sugar and encased in buttery pastry.
+For generations, autumn has meant apple tart made with Bramleys, their sharp flavour balanced by sugar and encased in buttery pastry.
 Traditional recipes passed through families rely specifically on Bramleys because no other variety achieves the same fluffy texture when baked or the same balance of tart and sweet.

 The role of Bramley apples in Ulster cuisine extends beyond desserts.
-They appear in savory dishes too: apple sauce served with pork, apple and onion stuffing, and bramley chutney that accompanies cheese and cold meats.
+They appear in savory dishes too: apple sauce served with pork, apple and onion stuffing, and Bramley chutney that accompanies cheese and cold meats.
 These culinary traditions developed because Bramleys were abundantly available in local orchards and because their high acidity meant they kept well through winter when stored properly in cool, dry conditions.

-Macha's Orchard: From Heritage Trees to Modern Products
+Macha's Orchard: From Orchard to Product

 Experience Armagh Bramley Heritage